The Waitākere Way: learning, caring and respect

-- An holistic Student Support Centre with Counsellors, Careers Advisors, Youth Workers and a Nurse.
+- A holistic Student Support Centre with Counsellors, Careers Advisors, Youth Workers and Nurses.

 - Trained students offer support as peer supporters, mediators, tutors and Kiwi-buddies.

-- Variety of sporting codes on offer each season, with high levels of participation.
+- A variety of sporting codes are on offer each season, with high levels of participation.